Automated Tour Design in the Saturnian System: Heuristics for the optimization

 First, we only consider $p = q = +1$ except for 1:1 resonance.
 As shown in Figure \ref{fig:pump_vinf}, the four curves of each $M:N$ resonance family mostly overlap when taking the absolute values of the pump angle.
 Thus, we can reduce the search space significantly by only considering one of them, and patch the boundary condition with $|\alpha_{arr}^k|$ and $|\alpha_{dep}^k+1|$; Eq. \ref{eq:pump_boundary} can be rewritten as follows.

 We reconstruct the tour from the optimization result by choosing the appropriate sign of the pump angles so that they match $p$ and $q$ at departure and arrival, respectively.
-For 1:1 resonant orbits, we consider three orbits $[M,N,p,q]=$ [1,1,+1,+1], [1,1,+1,-1], and [1,1,-1,1] as these three are distinctively different, while [1,1,+1,+1] and [1,1,-1,-1] completely overlaps near $\alpha = 90^{\circ}$ due to symmetry.
+For 1:1 resonant orbits, we consider three orbits $[M,N,p,q]=$ [1,1,+1,+1], [1,1,+1,-1], and [1,1,-1,+1] as these three are distinctively different, while [1,1,+1,+1] and [1,1,-1,-1] completely overlaps near $\alpha = 90^{\circ}$ due to symmetry.

-We reduce the number of nodes to be swept at each transfer by binning the values of four objectives used for the 4D Pareto sorting.
-Many solutions nearly overlap when plotting the Pareto-optimal solutions after each transfer.
-Motivated by this observation, we make a grid space of this 4D space so that we can maintain diversity of the Pareto solution set, while reducing the number of nodes to be propagated as the initial points at the next round of transfers.
-In this study, the intervals of the grid bins are defined as follows: $\delta V_\infty = 10 \text{m/s}$, $\delta \alpha = (\max |\Delta \alpha|)/4$, $\delta \Delta V = 1$ m/s, and $\delta \text{ToF} = 5$ days.
+We reduce the number of nodes to be visited at each flyby by binning the values of two objectives used for the 2D Pareto sorting at each departing node.
+At each departing node, many solutions nearly overlap when plotting the Pareto-optimal solutions after each transfer.
+Motivated by this observation, we make a grid space of this 2D space so that we can maintain diversity of the Pareto solution set, while reducing the number of arriving nodes to be propagated as the departing points at the next round of transfers.
+In this study, the intervals of the grid bins are defined as follows: $\delta \Delta V = 0.1$ m/s, and $\delta \text{ToF} = 2$ days.

-Finally, we set an upper bound to the magnitude of an impulsive maneuver s.t. $|\Delta V| \leq 100$ m/s.
+Finally, we set an upper bound to the magnitude of an impulsive maneuver s.t. $-20 \leq \Delta V \leq 50$ m/s.
 This is based on the empirical observation that a high $\Delta V$ usually does not produce an (Pareto-) optimal solution in this particular problem.